MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/return-a-random-record-from-a-dao-recordset.md

 ---
-title: Return a Random Record from a DAO Recordset ms.prod: access ms.assetid: 16d8998f-0aca-a5e6-dec4-2be93c41a595 ms.date: 06/08/2017
+title: Return a random record from a DAO Recordset ms.prod: access ms.assetid: 16d8998f-0aca-a5e6-dec4-2be93c41a595 ms.date: 09/21/2018
 ---

-# Return a Random Record from a DAO Recordset
+# Return a random record from a DAO Recordset

 Access does not have a built-in mechanism for returning a random record from a set of records.
 This topic describes a sample user-defined function that you can use to return a random record.